As mentioned in our previous article on the subject, every Android user sooner or later encounters a similar prompt:

 Android already provides means to control dangerous apps, however, it offers no information about all additional permissions, outside of the “dangerous nine”, and its organizational and filtering functionality is severely lacking.

-This is where Revo Permission Manager comes into play.
+This is where Revo Permission Analyzer comes into play.
 It does not have its own control over the dangerous permissions, and instead uses Android, as that is a built-in restriction of the operating system, but it does offer a superior overview of all permissions, with intuitive and flexible filtering, to allow users to quickly and efficiently assess the status of their device and apps.

 https://play.google.com/store/apps/details?id=com.vsrevogroup.revoapppermissions